son-oz/cartography/docs/root/dev/writing-intel-modules.md

     cleanup_job.run(neo4j_session)
 ```

+#### Scoped cleanups

+By default, a node_schema has `scoped_cleanup` flag set to True.
+This means that when we run a clean up job on that
+node type, then we will only delete stale nodes that are connected to the current sub-resource being synced.
+This is
+designed for modules like AWS or GCP where there a clear definition of a "tenant"-like object because each account or
+project gets synced in one at a time and it doesn't make sense to delete objects outside of the current tenant being
+synced.

+For some other modules that don't have a clear tenant-like relationship, you can set `scoped_cleanup` to False on the
+node_schema.
+This might make sense for a vuln scanner module where there is no logical tenant object.

+#### Legacy notes

 Older intel modules still do this process with hand-written cleanup jobs that work like this:

 - Delete all old nodes